ukri-excalibur/excalibur-tests/README.md

 ### Setting environment variables

-The `-S` option can be used to set from the command line on a per-job basis all the built-in fields of ReFrame regressions classes.
+All the built-in fields of ReFrame regression classes can be set on a per-job basis using the `-S` command-line option.
 One useful such field is [`variables`](https://reframe-hpc.readthedocs.io/en/stable/regression_test_api.html#reframe.core.pipeline.RegressionTest.variables), which controls the environment variables used in a job.
 The syntax to set dictionary items, like for `variables`, is a comma-separated list of `key:value` pairs: `-S dict=key_1:value_1,key_2:value_2`.